sonai-commits/early-modern-printer-attribution/README.md

 1. It extracts visual signatures from the damaged characters in the book.
 2. It compares those signatures against per-printer fingerprints built from the rest of the corpus.
-3. It combines this visual evidence with other clues—the date, the stated publisher, known bookseller partnerships—using probabilistic reasoning.
+3. It combines this visual evidence with other clues, the date, the stated publisher, known bookseller partnerships using probabilistic reasoning.
 4. It can adaptively decide which clues to gather first, stopping early when an answer becomes clear.